If you're looking to upgrade your home's comfort, then getting the right-sized mini split system is the most important step.

 On the other hand, if the system is too large, you'll spend more on equipment and throw any energy savings out the window.
 Oversized equipment will also fail

 prematurely due to short cycling (turning on and off frequently).

 The bottom line is this: Improperly-sized equipment leads to decreased comfort, lower efficiency, increased service costs, and premature failure.

-Mini splits are sized in BTUs (British Thermal Units), which measure the amount of work (physics term) needed to raise the temperature of one pound of water by one degree Fahrenheit.
+Mini splits are sized in BTUs (British Thermal Units), which measures the amount of heat needed to raise the temperature of one pound of water by one degree Fahrenheit.

 Often times, you'll see central air systems measured in tonnage.
 While this term sounds like a measurement of weight, it has nothing to do with weight at all.
 Tonnage is a term used in the HVAC field that describes how much heat the system can remove from the indoor air in one hour.

-Mini-splits aren't measured in tonnage as well as central systems because they are sized to smaller spaces.
-Instead, mini splits are typically measured in BTUs (British Thermal Units).
+Mini-splits aren't measured in tonnage because they are sized for smaller spaces.
+Instead, they are typically measured in BTUs (British Thermal Units).
 This is a much more universal system of measuring a condenser's ability to heat and cool an indoor area.
 You can convert tonnage to BTUs (1 Ton = 12,000 BTU) if you'd like to compare the two.

 Now that you know the basics of sizing, take the next step by using our free sizing calculator.